 And that's when I found myself in the parking lot, crying.

 A couple of years ago I was diagnosed with hypothyroidism.
 Had I had it my entire life and not known?
 Could be.
 Or had I had some kind of precursor to it?
 Did all that crap food I ate most of my life and especially when I was obese cause my body to malfunction?
 Or was it a virus or infection that triggered it?
 Or perhaps the woman in the small vitamin shop who sold me massive doses of expensive iodine to help my fatigue could have been wrong.
 Who really knows?

 After the diagnosis I saw an endocrinologist, who ran more tests and diagnosed me with Q̶u̶a̶s̶i̶m̶o̶d̶o̶ Hashimoto's Disease.

 More than just a cool-sounding disease name, Hashimoto's Thyroiditis (Hashimoto's Disease) is an autoimmune disease.
 Yay me!
 So instead of my immune system protecting my body, it now makes antibodies that attack my thyroid gland.
 "There it is!
 Kill it!"

 There is no cure.
 Nope.
 In fact, my thyroid will continue to be attacked until it's pretty much all gone.
 There is medication to help replenish the thyroid hormones, which I am on.
 And a bunch of quacks trying to sell you things that will "fix" and "cure you."
 All these blogs out there purporting to "help" you are really just trying to help their own bottom lines.

 - No gluten (yeah, right.
-Gluten is the cause of all evil, dontcha’ know?
-100% gluten free.
-There is no 99% adherence!).
+Gluten is the cause of all evil, dontcha' know?
+They wanted me to be 100% gluten free.
+No way).

 - No dairy (sure I'll give up my cheese and chocolate).